succinctlabs/sp1/crates/perf/README.md

 ## Run the testing suite

 Set the workloads you want to run in the `workflow.sh` file.
+The workloads are keys in the `sp1-testing-suite` s3 bucket.

 ```
-CPU_WORKLOADS=("fibonacci-17k" "ssz-withdrawal")
+CPU_WORKLOADS=("fibonacci-17k" "ssz-withdrawals")
 CUDA_WORKLOADS=()
 NETWORK_WORKLOADS=()
 ```